Hey There, Fellow Tree Hugger!

 I truly love nature…in all its many forms.
 It is one of the few things in my life that is consistent.
 My favorite poem is “The Peace of Wild Things” by Wendell Berry.
 It’s not exactly about hugging trees, but it does offer encouragement for anyone who needs it.

 “The Peace of Wild Things” brings to the surface emotions nearly every parent or teacher feels at some point in their lives.
 Berry talks of despair growing within and how he wakes in the middle of the night in fear of what his children will face in the future.
 This is how he calms himself:

 That poem is so simple, and yet so beautiful.
 Whenever I feel anxious or worried, I read it again (even though I have it memorized).
-And then I sit down and spend some time with my children, whether it’s playing a game together, making homemade slime (ick), or simply watching them jump around in a pile of leaves on a crisp fall afternoon.
+And then I sit down and spend some time with my children, whether it’s playing a game together, making homemade slime, or simply watching them chase bubbles around the backyard.

 So that’s one of the reasons I started this website…for all those parents, educators, and tree huggers out there searching for that peace…searching for your own wild thing to cling to when you wake in the night in fear of the future.